cjstehno/gradle-natives/README.md

 A Gradle plugin to aid in working with Java-based project that provide supporting native libraries.

+> ⚠️ Recently, JOGL and LWJGL have changed the layouts of their jars with respect to where the native libraries are located.
+This causes the plugin to stop working for those libraries.
+The way the plugin resolves the native libraries will need to be addressed and refactored.
+I don't really use this plugin, nor do I have a lot of time to work on it... so unless someone wants to create a pull request, it might be a while.
+If you use this plugin and this issue will cause problems for you, feel free to comment on [#15](https://github.com/cjstehno/gradle-natives/issues/15) to that effect - if there is enough interest, I will feel bad and fix it sooner. :-)

 ## Build

 `gradlew clean build`